 On June 16, 2011, the Office of Small Business Advocate of the Commonwealth of Pennsylvania, or OSBA, filed before the Pennsylvania Public Utility Commission, or PaPUC, a "Petition Seeking Intervention, Complaint Seeking Investigation, and Petition for Declaratory Order," which we refer to as the OSBA Complaint.
 OSBA requests PaPUC to: (1) intervene in the FERC proceeding involving review of the proposed merger; (2) initiate an investigation into the proposed merger to determine any potential impact on Pennsylvania's competitive retail electricity and natural gas markets, and if necessary, refer the PaPUC findings to the appropriate regulatory bodies; (3) confirm that Exelon is required to obtain PaPUC approval prior to transferring to Constellation its electricity generation supplier license and natural gas generation supplier license (or enter a declaratory order that the PaPUC must approve any assignment of Exelon's retail customer contracts to Constellation); and (4) direct Constellation to file amended license applications with respect to its electricity generation supplier license and natural gas generation supplier license due to its proposed merger with Exelon.
-Exelon and Constellation will file an answer and response to the OSBA Complaint.
+On July 6, Exelon and Constellation filed and Answer to the OSBA's Complaint.
+The parties subsequently filed additional pleadings.
+On July 6, the Pennsylvania Office of Consumer Advocate and the Philadelphia Area Industrial Energy Users Group each filed an intervention in support of the OSBA's Complaint.
 Exelon and Constellation acknowledge that, given the upstream change of control over Constellation's NewEnergy line of business and depending on whether and how they combine the retail marketing businesses of the companies, certain notice filings will need to be made with the PaPUC.
 However, the companies do not believe that the PaPUC needs to issue a declaratory order affirming Pennsylvania statutory law or PaPUC's regulations governing retail supplier licenses.
-The companies also believe that the OSBA's request that, due to the merger, the PaPUC initiate an investigation of Pennsylvania retail gas and electric markets is not warranted.
+The companies also believe that the OSBA's request that, due to the merger, the PaPU